 “…a series of children’s books that have captivated the hearts and minds of people from all walks of life.
 The books are tales from a rich tradition of story telling from Central Asia and the Middle East.
 Stories told and retold to children, by campfire and candlelight, for more than a thousand years.
 Through repeated readings, these stories provoke fresh insight and more flexible thought in children.
-Beautifully illustrated.” —The Magazine of the National Education Association
+Beautifully illustrated.” —NEA Today – The Magazine of the National Education Association

 Listen to the Original NPR Report

-Speaking at the Library of Congress, leading psychologist Robert Ornstein gives a presentation on the effectiveness of the Teaching-Story in developing thinking skills and perceptions.
-His lecture includes a video version of 2 Hoopoe titles: Neem the Half-Boy and The Clever Boy and the Terrible, Dangerous Animal.
+Speaking at the Library of Congress, leading psychologist Robert Ornstein gives a presentation on the effectiveness of the teaching-story in developing thinking skills and perceptions.
+His lecture includes a video version of two Hoopoe titles: Neem the Half-Boy and The Clever Boy and the Terrible, Dangerous Animal.

 “Educating the whole child is not a new idea.
 It is rooted in the writings and teachings of many ancient cultures.
 Yet, achieving the kind of balance that encourages all children to learn, work and contribute to their fullest potential has been a continuing challenge as our world has grown more complex and our communities more fragmented.” —Maurice J. Elias, “Academic and social emotional learning,” Educational Practices Series-11, International Academy of Education (Brussels) & International Bureau Education (Geneva), 2003